jpueberbach4/bp.markets.ingest/dukascopy/README.md

 replay.sh --speed 10 --input replay.csv | tee raw.txt | indicator.sh | tee indicator.txt | \
 analyse.sh | tee analyse.txt | ... | imagine.sh > output.txt

+# Live tailing of indicator.txt to confirm that indicator scripts are correctly appending new columns
+# to the incoming stream with the correct values.
+tail --follow indicator.txt

 # Results so far are very promising.

 # Why this approach?